Q: How many tables do you have?

 Q: Where do you get your flowers?

-A: Floral Effects, ask for Sheryl, she does amazing work!
+A: A Blade of Grass, ask for Heather, she does amazing work!

 Q: Is there really a Farmer’s Daughter?